-According to recent numbers from The State of Obesity website -- a non-profit, non-partisan organization focused on American health and healthcare -- 68 percent of U.S. adults are either overweight or obese.
+According to recent numbers from The Centers for Disease Control and Prevention -- 40 percent of U.S. adults are obese.
 At the same time, the President's Council on Fitness, Sports & Nutrition reports that more than 80 percent of U.S. adults do not meet the guidelines for both aerobic and muscle-strengthening activities.

-This is a perfect recipe for health problems.
-Adults who do not exercise and are overweight are more likely to develop high blood pressure, diabetes, heart disease and other serious problems.
+That is a perfect recipe for health problems.
+Adults who do not exercise and are overweight are more likely to develop high blood pressure, diabetes, heart disease and other serious issues.
 They are also, unfortunately, more likely to die at a younger age.

-Companies want to protect their workers; employees are, after all, the biggest investment that most companies make.
-To help do this, they've developed innovative workplace wellness and quality-of-life programs and benefits.
+Companies want to protect their workers; employees are, after all, the most significant investment that most companies make.
+To help do this, they have developed innovative workplace wellness and quality-of-life programs and benefits.

 Doing the research

 You should want to take advantage of the wellness programs that your company offers.
-However, you must do the research before signing up for any quality-of-life programs.
+However, you must research before signing up for any quality-of-life programs.

 Workplace wellness programs usually come in two varieties: One offers a stick approach, the other a carrot.

-It is important to keep wellness and quality-of-life benefits in mind when you look for a new job.
+It is essential to keep wellness and quality-of-life benefits in mind when you look for a new job.
 It is not easy to put a price on good health.
-However, the healthier you are, the less likely you'll be to overspend on health care.
+However, the healthier you are, the less likely you will be to overspend on health care.